evanca/quick-portfolio/projects/indices/indices_audio.md

 ## Technical/Performance Requirements:

+The piece was debuted at ISSTA 2019.

-The piece can be installed using two stereo speakers and a screen at the conference/festival (screen can be provided by the artist.
+It can be installed using two stereo speakers and a screen at the conference/festival (screen can be provided by the artist.
 The piece can also be made available for the audience to experience at the conference online via the Web App.

 The audio is mixed for a standard stereo setup.
 The entire performance is available as a web app.
 The piece can be installed using two stereo speakers, a screen/projector and an interaction medium.
 The piece can also be made available for the audience to experience via the Web App.
 This can be launched locally from a laptop or accessed online during the performance.

 ## Credits